Cirneco Dell'etna Breed Summary

-These doggies are fairly average sized, weighing around 8 - 12 kg.
-For this reason, they are suitable for many types of home!
-They are also very athletic and agile, so do very well in doggy sports such as obedience and tracking!
-Additionally, they are very intelligent which means they are relatively easy to train, as compared with other types of Sighthound.
+These dogs are fairly average-sized, weighing around 8 - 12 kg and are therefore suitable for many types of home!
+They are very athletic and agile, so do very well in dog sports such as obedience and tracking!
+Additionally, they are very intelligent which means they are relatively easy to train compared to other breeds of Sighthound.

 Fun Fact: They are well-known for being 'silent hunters' which allows them to catch small animals off guard